-Not in progress call your DNR District Law Enforcement Office during normal operating hours or report online at WVdnr.gov/LEnforce/Poachers.shtm
+Not in progress call your DNR District Law Enforcement Office during normal operating hours or report online at WVdnr.gov/law-enforcement/report-anatural-resources-crime/.
+You may also report on Facebook.com/DNRpolice.

-Observe and write down all of the information concerning the violation.
+- Observe and write down all of the information concerning the violation. - Don't confront violator. - Contact a local Natural Resources Police Officer or county communication center as soon as possible.

-- Don't confront violator. - Contact a local Natural Resources Police Officer or county communication center as soon as possible. - Become involved in protecting your sport, be willing to testify in court. - Report by text at 844-I-TIP-DNR (484-7367) or on Facebook.com/DNRpolice.
+Become involved in protecting your sport.
+Be willing to testify in court.